Magsaysay, Occidental Mindoro: Demographics

 Since 1970, total population has been continuously increasing with fluctuating growth rate.
 The highest growth rate of 5.98 percent was noted between 1975 and 1980 while the least growth rate of 1.76 percent was recorded between 1985 and 1990.

 Language

 The municipality is home to the indigenous Ratagnon language of the Ratagnon people.
 The language is extremely endangered, with only 2 people speaking the language out of 2,000 Ratagnon residents.
 Due to government programs from the 1960s to 1970s, most Ratagnons have shifted to the Tagalog language, endangering their own culture.
 There has yet to be a revitalization program for the language.
 If no such program is made within the next 5–10 years, the language may be deemed as the first language of the Philippines that has gone extinct in the 21st century, and the fifth Philippine language to be extinct.
+Other indigenous language spoken in the municipality include Hanunu'o and Buhid.
+Karay-a and Hiligaynon are also varyingly spoken in Magsaysay due to its geographical contact with Panay.

 Economy

+Education

+The Magsaysay Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.